geomesa/geomesa-nifi/README.md

 ### PutGeoMesaKafka

 The ``PutGeoMesaKafka`` processor is used for ingesting data into a Kafka backed GeoMesa datastore.
+This processor only supports Kafka 0.9 and newer.
 To use this processor first add it to the workspace and open the properties tab of its configuration.
 Descriptions of the properties are given below:

 Property                    | Description
 ---                         | ---